-Mincemeat Pie has been my favorite holiday pie since I was a little girl.
+Mincemeat Pie has been my favorite holiday pie since I was a little girl (that was awhile ago).
 My grandmother, Mabel Myers, used to make her own homemade mincemeat.
 My mother used to make this pie just for me every

 Unfortunately, most people have never tasted a true old-fashioned mincemeat pie (also called mince pie).
 The flavor of real mince meat pie (not the bottled version purchased at your local store) is sort of like a Middle Eastern mixture of cloves, cinnamon, and nutmeg.
 There's a definite meaty taste, which I really liked, with an ever-so-slight sweet flavor.
 Check out

 Grandma Myers' Mincemeat Recipe,